 The right way to bottle feed

 There’s a right way to do anything, even bottle feeding.
-Whether you decide to exclusively bottle feed or do so occasionally, make sure to follow these principles.
+Whether you choose to exclusively bottle-feed or do so occasionally, be sure to follow these principles.

 What are the principles for proper bottle feeding?

 • Sit comfortably, facing your baby.
-This allows you to see the baby’s needs and address them calmly.
+This position allows you to observe your baby’s needs and address them calmly.

-• Position the baby with their head elevated and supported, so they can easily swallow and breathe.
-Avoid feeding the baby in a supine position (this increases the risk of ear infections, read here).
+• Position the baby with their head elevated and supported so they can easily swallow and breathe.
+Avoid feeding the baby in a supine position, as this increases the risk of ear infections.read here).

 • Hold both the bottle and the baby firmly.
-Placing the baby or using a muslin or similar “tricks” to lean the bottle on puts the baby at risk.
+Placing the baby down or using a muslin or similar “trick” to prop the bottle puts the baby at risk.

 • Start feeding by gently rubbing the bottle nipple on the baby’s lips.